JavierMiles/Is-It/README.md

 # Is It?
-Made with Phaser, ES6 and Webpack
+Made with Phaser, ES6 and Webpack. <br/>
 Used this boilerplate: https://github.com/lean/phaser-es6-webpack

 ## Game